devopsevgeny/FinalProject/README.md

 1. Path validation to prevent traversal attacks
 2. AES-GCM encryption for secrets
 3. Version binding for encrypted data
+4. Versioned config storage (JSON or file blob) with SHA-256 integrity checks
+5. File uploads constrained by size limit and MIME allow-list
-4. Atomic updates with optimistic locking
+6. Atomic updates with optimistic locking
-5. Audit logging for all changes
+7. Audit logging for all changes
-6. CORS protection with explicit origins
+8. CORS protection with explicit origins

 ## Error Responses